changhsinlee/changhsinlee.github.io/_posts/2017-10-29-meetup-experience-dev-launchpad.md

 ![](/figure/source/2017-10-29-meetup-experience-dev-launchpad/dev-launchpad.png)

-One of the two bearded dudes started speaking about the agenda for the day, and what to expect in the next few weeks.
+One of the two bearded dudes started speaking about the agenda of the day, and what to expect in the next few weeks.
 We were going to build a website together.
 They had set up a Github repository for the project, so as first steps we would:

 * download (clone) the repository.
 * add our name to the readme file.